Ecole-des-Nouvelles-Images/2024-Mobile-Sea-Sentinel/READMEEN.md

   <strong>Pitch</strong>
 </h2>
 <p>
- <strong>Sea Sentinel </strong> is a mobile game, a hybrid between a shoot 'em up and tower defense, where the player controls a lighthouse equipped with a cannon to eliminate waves of pirate ships attempting to steal its resources.
+ <strong>Sea Sentinel </strong> is a mobile game, a hybrid between a shoot 'em up and tower defense, in which the player controls a lighthouse equipped with a cannon to eliminate waves of pirate ships attempting to steal its resources.
 The player can upgrade the lighthouse in exchange for the game's sole resource, gold.
 Strategic decisions are crucial, as the game ends when the gold runs out.
 </p>

 <div align="center">